silverer/county-discrim/README.md

 Imports user-generated `utils.py` and `tokens.py`.

-Pulls and saves Census data on white unemployment rate, percent of county residents who are not non-Hispanic  white, and overall unemployment rate.
+Pulls and saves Census data on White unemployment rate, total population, percent of county residents who are not non-Hispanic  White, and overall unemployment rate.
+Loads `census_variable_guide.xlsx` to determine which ACS variables are collected via API call.

-6. `Primary Analysis.Rmd`
+6. `UPDATED Primary Analysis.Rmd`

-Merges aggregated claims dataset with Census data.
-Performs the primary analyses and saves the results.
-Produces files and plots in `output/` and the `Primary-Analysis.docx` file.
+Merges aggregated claims dataset with Census data, performs the primary analyses and robustness checks, and saves the results.
+Produces files and plots in `output/`.
+Also calls the `tidycensus` package to retrieve county-level demographic and employment data for years spanning 2007-2011 for a robustness check.

-7. `Robustness Check.Rmd`
+7. `Temporal_analysis.R`

-Merges aggregated claims datasets with respective Census data for the robustness checks.
-Produces files in `output/` that begin with `robustness_` and the `Robustness-Check.docx` file.
+Exploratory analysis investigating how county-level conditions during years 2005-2009 relate to claims during years 2010 onward.
+Produces files and plots in `output/`.
+Uses the same Census data file from the primary analysis, the longitudinal claims dataset, and the same conservatism estimates used in the primary analysis.